 Scholarship recipients may pursue an eligible undergraduate degree in a selected field at one of the two host institutions.
 In addition to their studies, recipients will be expected to maintain at least a 3.0 GPA, engage in community service activities and participate in internships.
 Limited English- language training will be provided for some participants.
 Students may also have an opportunity for a study abroad semester in the U.S.

 Participation in the program includes: travel, academic fees for four years of university at AUB or LAU, accident and sickness insurance, housing, and a monthly allowance during the school year.

-• Proficiency in written and spoken English with a minimum of 490 for the TOEFL PBT and 57 for the TOEFL IBT that is less than two years old;
+- Proficiency in written and spoken English with a minimum of 55 for the Revised TOEFL Paper-Delivered Test (RPDT) and 55 for the TOEFL iBT that is less than two years old;

 Note: American citizens are not eligible

 Click here to learn more about the eligible fields of study.

 Last date to submit your application: November 15th, 2018.